blazium-engine/blazium-docs/tutorials/shaders/shader_reference/shading_language.rst

 Operators
 ---------

-Godot shading language supports the same set of operators as GLSL ES 3.0.
+Blazium shading language supports the same set of operators as GLSL ES 3.0.
 Below is the list of them in precedence order:

 .. table::